-- Chapter 2 sets the context in which bids for Obligated Entry Capacity will be considered; and - Chapter 3 covers the various processes by which Obligated Entry Capacity will be made available to Shipper Users. - 43.
-Part B17 sets out how, National Gas Transmission will determine whether to make Incremental Entry Capacity available for sale to Shipper Users and, if so, what quantity of Incremental Entry Capacity to make available. - Chapter 4 sets the context in which bids for Incremental Obligated Entry Capacity release will be considered; - Chapter 5 explains the role of PARCA's to facilitate the timely release, and Funded Incremental Obligated Capacity Re-opener18 for the funding, of Incremental Obligated Entry Capacity; - Chapter 6 details the decision-making process for the release of Incremental Obligated Entry Capacity; - Chapter 7 looks at the methodology for setting the minimum bid price required for each incremental step quantity; and - Chapter 8 covers the release of Non-Obligated Entry Capacity. - 44.
-Part C19 sets out how, and in what quantities, National Gas Transmission will offer for sale Interconnection Point Capacity to Shipper Users at Interconnection Points.

-Chapter 9 sets the context in which bids for Interconnection Point Capacity20 will be considered;

-- Chapter 10 covers the various processes by which Interconnection Point Capacity will be made available to Shipper Users; - Chapter 11 covers the processes for the release of Incremental Interconnection Point Capacity - Chapter 12 covers Congestion Management Procedures which impact the quantity of Interconnection Point Capacity made available: - Chapter 13 covers the release of Non-Obligated Entry Capacity; and - Chapter 14 looks at the methodology for setting the prices required for each step quantity.
+- Chapter 3 covers the various processes by which Obligated Entry Capacity will be made available to Shipper Users. - 43.
+Part B17 sets out how, National Grid will determine whether to make Incremental Entry Capacity available for sale to Shipper Users and, if so, what quantity of Incremental Entry Capacity to make available. - Chapter 4 sets the context in which bids for Incremental Obligated Entry Capacity release will be considered; - Chapter 5 explains the role of PARCA's to facilitate the timely release, and Funded Incremental Obligated Capacity Re-opener18 for the funding, of Incremental Obligated Entry Capacity; - Chapter 6 details the decision making process for the release of Incremental Obligated Entry Capacity; - Chapter 7 looks at the methodology for setting the minimum bid price required for each incremental step quantity; and - Chapter 8 covers the release of Non-Obligated Entry Capacity. - 44.
+Part C19 sets out how, and in what quantities, National Grid will offer for sale Interconnection Point Capacity to Shipper Users at Interconnection Points. - Chapter 9 sets the context in which bids for Interconnection Point Capacity20 will be considered; - Chapter 10 covers the various processes by which Interconnection Point Capacity will be made available to Shipper Users; - Chapter 11 covers the processes for the release of Incremental Interconnection Point Capacity - Chapter 12 covers Congestion Management Procedures which impact the quantity of Interconnection Point Capacity made available: - Chapter 13 covers the release of Non-Obligated Entry Capacity; and - Chapter 14 looks at the methodology for setting the prices required for each step quantity.